How to Troubleshoot Common Issues in Herb Cultivation

 How often should I water my herbs?

 Give your herbs a drink when the top inch of soil feels dry.
-Be careful not to over-water, as that can cause root rot.
+Watch out for over-watering; it can lead to root rot.

 Can I grow herbs indoors?